 Sometimes money is scarce.
-Having fun can be difficult without cash, but here are some ideas to keep you going during those tougher moments.
+Here are a few ideas to keep you going during those financially-challenged moments.

 Go window-shopping.
-Window-shopping doesn’t have to be done outside in the cold anymore.
-It’s great to wander about a big department store, mall, or bookstore picking up things and thinking, “I’d never buy it but…wow, it’s beautiful.”
+Window-shopping can be superb.
+It’s great to wander about a big department store, mall, or bookstore picking up things and thinking, “I’d never buy it but…wow, it’s beautiful,” “Holy moly, who would buy this?” or “What were they thinking when they made this?”
 Go to the music store and listen to music.
-Go to the electronic stores and play video games.
-Go to the food court at the mall and try the free food samples, the discovery store to try out all the new gadgets, or the toy store to play with the latest.
-You can even go to the junk store and think about all the stuff you’d never buy
+Go to the electronic stores and play video games, the mall food court and try the free food samples, the discovery store to try out all the new gadgets, or the toy store to play with the latest.
+Make sure to hit the junk store and TRY not to buy anything.

 Explore the neighborhood.
-Take a walk or drive around your neighborhood, or someone else’s neighborhood, and see if you can find sites you’ve never seen before.
+Walk or drive around your neighborhood, or someone else’s neighborhood, and see if you can find sites you’ve never seen before.
 Study the houses and people and animals.
+Just don’t overdo it and end up scaring the neighbors.
+Keep a safe distance and vary your driving plan.

 Go for a walk.
-If the weather’s nice, try visiting the outdoors National, state, and local parks are great to visit — and many are free.
+Don’t forget the outdoors.
+Really!
+National, state, and local parks are great to visit — and many are free.
 Walk your dog.
 Collect leaves.
 Take pictures of the flowers.
 Play on the kids’ swings.
 Go hiking.
 If you live near the ocean or a lake, go to the beach.
-Be sure to take along a towel and bathing suit.
+Be sure to take a towel and bathing suit.
+Swimming is free.

 Check out your community schedule.
-Look for free local events.
-You might be surprised at how much is going on in your area: is there a free workshop by a famous artist or writer, college lecture from a visiting professor, concert at the park, street parade, drum circle, or hiking group off to trek the local trails?
+You’ll be surprised at how much free stuff is going on in your area: is there a free workshop by a famous artist or writer, college lecture from a visiting professor, concert at the park, street parade, drum circle, or hiking group?
 Check with city hall, your church, the community newspaper, and the local university/college.

 Use your smartphone.
 If you have a phone, there’s a lot of free stuff you can do with it, like taking photographs or downloading interesting apps and podcasts.
 Your limit is your imagination (and the storage space you have left).
-Research online all the things you didn’t know you could do with a smartphone.
-Remember, you can also text, facetime, or call people!
+Research all the things you didn’t know you could do with a smartphone.
+Remember, you can also check your email, text, Facetime…or call people.

 Come up with goals for the future.
 Dreaming is always free.
 Sit down and create a list of ambitions.
 What belongs on the list, you ask?
 Your biggest long- and short-term goals, both personally and professionally.
 Consider where you want to spend the weekend.
 Consider next summer’s vacation.
 Consider where you want to be in fifteen years.
-Feel free to use your imagination.
-If you can’t come up with goals, consider creating a bucket list, a list of things you’d like to do before you die.
+If you can’t come up with goals, create a bucket list instead, a list of things you’d like to do before you die.
 Keep adding to it everyday.
 This list can include everything.
 Examples could include:

 - visit Nepal